psm9640/woocommerce-checkout-confirm-email/README.md

 WooCommerce, by default, does not include an out-of-the-box email verification or confirmation field in the checkout process.
 It only provides a single field for the billing email address, and there is no built-in feature to confirm or verify that the entered email is correct.
 Since this single email entry point is often tied to CRM or email campaign providers, shipping services, etc. As a result, getting a bad email address not only becomes a customer service pain point, but it also prevents a merchant's ability to remarket.

+## Case Study

+On one WooCommerce store that I was deeply involved with the development on, the email confirmation feature was deoloyed and an alert added for cases where customers attempted to enter mismatched email addresses at checkout.
+Over the course of 20,000 orders, this solution prevented more than 3% of orders from being submitted with incorrect email addresses.

 ## Features

 - Adds a "Verify Email Address" field after the "Email Address" field in WooCommerce checkout.